DCotterill/halixia-hugo/content/ma/centre-of-excellence-312.md

 layout: static
 ---

-Learn a new skill with online platform Centre of Excellence
+Learn a new skill with online platform Centre of Excellence.

 Centre of Excellence offers opportunity to learn a new skillset for life, or possibly take the next step into using the techniques to set up a rewarding new business.